guilhermerenew-zz/myrancherprivacy/README.md

 # 2021 Update LetsGo! :tada:
 ## myrancherprivacy

+### Managed Kubernetes Cluster Operations
+Your organization is deploying Kubernetes clusters everywhere – on-premises, in the cloud and at the edge.
+Rancher unifies these clusters to ensure consistent operations, workload management and enterprise-grade security.

+#### Overview
+Rancher is a container management platform built for organizations that deploy containers in production.
+Rancher makes it easy to run Kubernetes everywhere, meet IT requirements, and empower DevOps teams.

+#### Run Kubernetes Everywhere
+Kubernetes has become the container orchestration standard.
+Most cloud and virtualization vendors now offer it as standard infrastructure.
+Rancher users have the choice of creating Kubernetes clusters with Rancher Kubernetes Engine (RKE) or cloud Kubernetes services, such as GKE, AKS, and EKS.
+Rancher users can also import and manage their existing Kubernetes clusters created using any Kubernetes distribution or installer.

 ### Rancher 2.x

 - Rancher was originally built to work with multiple orchestrators, and it included its own orchestrator called Cattle.
 With the rise of Kubernetes in the marketplace, Rancher 2.x exclusively deploys and manages Kubernetes clusters running anywhere, on any provider.
 Rancher can provision Kubernetes from a hosted provider, provision compute nodes and then install Kubernetes onto them, or import existing Kubernetes clusters running anywhere.